-There are days I’m raring to go and can’t wait to get my yoga on, but conversely, we all have days where it’s all too much and you just CBF to do anything, let alone going to a yoga class and stepping on a mat.
-All you want to do is stay home and eat doritos and get an early night – we’ve all been there.
-I’ve written about how accepting that I can take it easy occasionally has made me look forward to practice yoga more regularly, but here are some of the other things I find myself thinking about or doing when one of those days strike.
+There are days I’m raring to go and can’t wait to get my Yoga on, but conversely, we all have days where it’s all too much and you just CBF to do anything, let alone going to a Yoga class and stepping on a mat.
+All you want to do is stay home and eat doritos (Cool Ranch for life) and get an early night – we’ve all been there.
+I’ve written about how accepting that I can take it easy occasionally has made me look forward to practice Yoga more regularly, but here are some of the other things I find myself thinking about or doing when one of those days strike.

 Guess what?
 Practicing physical Yoga poses are not the only way to practice Yoga!
 Click here for 20 easy ways to incorporate Yoga into your travels.

 1. Go to a yin or restorative yoga class instead

 I have a love-hate relationship with yin, and to be very frank I haven’t decided 100% whether or not this style of practice is for me.
 However, it is a much gentler class with a handful of poses that are mostly done sitting or lying down, and poses are held for minutes at a time, sometimes even up to ten minutes or longer.
 I’ve found that when I’m in the mood for it, yin has been a great way to calm the mind and chill out, while reaping the benefits of a yoga practice.

 Restorative yoga is even less intense and often uses props to support a pose.
 The focus is less on getting into the connective tissue (like yin), and focuses more on achieving a sense of conscious relaxation and awareness.
 Like yin, poses are held for extended periods of time.

 2. Do a few poses at home